 To help augment Trello's project management for small business, use Trello's Zapier integrations to connect Trello with your favorite apps, like Google Calendar and Slack, so no tasks fall through the cracks.
 Here's some inspiration for how to integrate Trello with your other tools.

-Trello Price: The free plan includes unlimited users, 10 boards, unlimited Power-Ups, and 250 Butler command runs per month; upgrade for $5/user/month (billed annually) to the Standard plan, which includes unlimited boards, custom fields, advanced checklists, and 1,000 command runs per month.
+Trello price: The free plan includes unlimited users, 10 boards per workspace, unlimited Power-Ups, and 250 Butler command runs per month; upgrade for $5/user/month (billed annually) to the Standard plan, which includes unlimited boards, custom fields, advanced checklists, and 1,000 command runs per month.

 If you love Kanban lists but find Trello a little too simple, check out MeisterTask, which offers valuable features for multi-person projects (like task dependencies).

-Best project management software for managing client projects
+Best project management tool for managing client projects

 Paymo (Web, macOS, Windows, Linux, iOS, Android)